leisurecodog/E2E-Behavior-Classification/README.md

       if opt.dataset == 'own':
         ...

-      # make your if statment to load your dataset, remember to replace opt.dataset to your dataset name.
+      # write your if statment to load your dataset, remember to replace opt.dataset to your dataset name.
 ```
 Finally you can use above command to train and test on your own dataset.